Your guide to retirement planning

-It’s worth understanding the benefits of pension savings as it could have a significant impact on the quality of your retirement.
-Here, we will provide answers to commonly asked questions and help guide you through the pension maze.
+Pensions can be complicated because there are different types of pensions, and different rules that govern them, plus also lots of options for what you can do with a pension when you want to use the money.
+It’s worth understanding the main concepts so that you can make choices that could have a significant impact on the quality of your retirement.
+Before making any decisions about pensions, you should always consult an independent financial adviser.
+Here we provide answers to commonly asked questions and help guide you through the pension maze.
 Getting to grips with the basics is an ideal place to start.

 There are three major pension options and most people fund their retirement through a combination of one, two or all three of these types.

-The State Pension: This is a weekly payment (currently £175.20 per week) payable at State Pension age.
-Entitlement is built up by either paying or being credited with National Insurance contributions (NICs) during your working life.
-To qualify for the new full State Pension, you need a 35-year NICs record.
+The State Pension: This is a weekly payment (currently £203.85 per week) payable at the State Pension age.
+The State Pension Age for most people is now age 66.
+However, it is gradually rising to age 67 for anyone born after 6 April 1960 and to age 68 if you were born after 6 April 1977.
+Entitlement is built up by paying or being credited with National Insurance contributions (NICs) during your working life.
+You will need 10 qualifying years on your record to receive a state pension, the minimum of 10 qualifying years will only entitle you to receive a proportion of the full state pension amount.
+To qualify for the new full State Pension, you need a 35-year NIC record.

 If you do not earn enough to pay Income Tax at all, you still qualify for tax relief up to a certain amount.
 The maximum annual contribution you can currently make is £2,880 which, along with tax relief, would amount to £3,600 a year being paid into your pension scheme.